EstimatorTrial is deprecated and will be removed in a future version. TensorFlow has advised

 Before loading data, read this document Prepare Data to understand how to work with different sources of data.

-tf.estimator models with Determined, users need to wrap their optimizer and datasets
+tf.estimator models with Determined, you’ll need to wrap your optimizer and datasets

 wrap_dataset().
 Note that the concrete context